bkuhlmann/refinements/README.md

 - Provides BigDecimal refinements:
   - `#inspect` - Allows one to inspect a big decimal with numeric representation.
 - Provides File refinements:
+  - `#name` - Answers the *name* of file without extension.
-  - `.rewrite` - When given a file path and a block, it provides the contents of the recently read file for manipulation and immediate writing back to the same file.
+  - `#rewrite` - When given a file path and a block, it provides the contents of the recently read file for manipulation and immediate writing back to the same file.
 - Provides Hash refinements:
   - `#except` - Answers new hash with given keys removed without modifying calling hash.